brentp/gargs/README.md

 Implementation
 ==============

-`gargs` will span a worker goroutine for each core requested via `-p`.
+`gargs` will spawn a worker goroutine for each core requested via `-p`.
 It will attempt to read up to 1MB (settable by `GARGS_PROCESS_BUFFER` env variable) of output from each proceses into memory.
 If it reaches an EOF (they end of the output from the process) within that 1MB, then it will write that to stdout.
 If not, it will write to a temporary file keep memory usage: